 Ginger Turmeric Tea Recipe – My husband’s coworker is a pretty big health nut and got us into make our own ginger turmeric tea, which is much easier on the stomach.
 You use a turmeric root about the size of your pinky finger and ginger root half the size of what you used for the turmeric.
 Microplane both into a steeping container.
 Steep in hot water for 7-10 minutes.
 You can strain out the little bits and pieces if you’d like.
 Add a tiny bit of black pepper, which aids in the absorption of the anti-inflammatory curcumin in turmeric, and a little bit of honey to taste.

 - Prenatal Vitamins – My OB-GYN gave me a few multi-vitamins to test out so I can find one I like that works well with my migraines.
 While I’m still testing, I thought I would share (the one!) that doesn’t contain maltodextrin or gelatin – CitraNatal Bloom.
 Who knew it would be so difficult to find vitamins without these?
-This review seems helpful if you’re looking for one that can be found over-the-counter.
 I’ve also recently started taking Pure Encapsulations Pre-Natal vitamins, which I’ve been a fan of so far.
 I swear they don’t pay me to to advertise for them.
 They just have really great products!
 You’ll see their supplements in many naturopathic clinics.

 Let me know if you have other natural treatments that have worked well for you!

-Please note the links above are affiliate links, but they are also everything I actually use daily (except for some of the UK only brands).
+This post was updated on October 24, 2019 with new information on brands I currently love.
+Please note some of the links above are affiliate links, but they are also everything I actually use daily (except for some of the UK only brands).
 I’m not sponsored or paid by any of these brands.
 Thank you for supporting the ways I keep The Dizzy Cook up and running without ads.